Summer and Smoke: Production history

 In 1991, Gilles Gleizes translated in French, with Roberta Bailey, Summer and Smoke, and directed the play in France, Théâtre de Rungis et CDN de Limoges.

 In 1996, the play was revived at the Criterion Center Stage Right in New York, in a production directed by David Warren, with Harry Hamlin and Mary McDonnell.

-Laila Robins and Amanda Plummer have been notable Almas in regional productions.
+Olga Bellin, Laila Robins and Amanda Plummer have been notable Almas in regional productions.

-It was nearly 60 years before the London premiere of Summer and Smoke.
-It opened at the Apollo Theatre on 17 October 2006.
-The production, directed by Adrian Noble and starring Rosamund Pike and Chris Carmack, first opened at the Nottingham Playhouse in September and then transferred to London.
+A West End revival opened at the Apollo Theatre on 17 October 2006.
+The production, directed by Adrian Noble, and starring Rosamund Pike and Chris Carmack, opened at the Nottingham Playhouse in September and then transferred to London.
 It closed 10 weeks short of its planned 16-week run due to disappointing ticket sales.

 In January 2007, the Paper Mill Playhouse in Millburn, New Jersey, presented a revival starring Amanda Plummer and Kevin Anderson, directed by Michael Wilson.
-In May 2008, the Off-Broadway group The Actors Company Theatre (TACT) presented a revival of the 1964 revision of the play, titled The Eccentricities of a Nightingale, which received a favorable notice from The New York Times.
+In May 2008, the Off-Broadway group The Actors Company Theatre (TACT) presented a revival of the 1964 revision of the play, titled The Eccentricities of a Nightingale, which received a favorable notice in The New York Times.

 In 2017, the Almeida Theatre announced a new production starring Patsy Ferran, directed by Rebecca Frecknall and designed by Tom Scutt.
 After a successful run and several five-star reviews, the production was transferred to the Duke of York's Theatre.

-The play returned to Off-Broadway in Spring 2018.
-It was performed by the Classic Stage Company and directed by Jack Cummings III.
+The play returned to Off-Broadway in the spring of 2018.
+It was performed by the Classic Stage Company, with Nathan Darrow and Marin Ireland in the lead roles.
+It was directed by Jack Cummings III.

 Adaptations

 In 1961, a film adaptation by Paramount Pictures was directed by Peter Glenville, and starred Laurence Harvey, Rita Moreno, and Geraldine Page reprising her role as Alma.
 A television version was produced in 1972, starring Lee Remick, David Hedison, and Barry Morse.
 Another production, titled Eccentricities of a Nightingale, starring Blythe Danner and Frank Langella, aired as an episode of the PBS program Great Performances in 1976.

 An operatic treatment of the play exists as well, composed by Lee Hoiby.
 It was first produced by the Minnesota Opera in 1971 and came to New York City Opera the following year.
-It was seen at Manhattan School of Music Opera Theater in December, 2010, and most recently by Converse College Opera Theatre in January, 2018.
+It was presented at Manhattan School of Music Opera Theater in December 2010 and at Converse College Opera Theatre in January 2018.